confluentinc/cp-ansible/VARIABLES.md

 ***

-### archive_file_enabled
+### installation_method

-Whether to enable an Archive File deployment or not.
-If true then services will not be installed via the use of yum or apt, but will instead be installed via expanding the target .tar.gz file from the Confluent archive into the path defined by `archive_destination_path`.
+The method of installation.
+Valid values are "package" or "archive".
+If "archive" is selected then services will not be installed via the use of yum or apt, but will instead be installed via expanding the target .tar.gz file from the Confluent archive into the path defined by `archive_destination_path`.
 Configuration files are also kept in this directory structure instead of `/etc`.
-SystemD service units are created for each target service.
+SystemD service units are copied from the ardhive for each target service and overrides are created pointing at the new paths.
+The "package" installation method is the default behavior that utilizes yum/apt.

-Default:  false
+Default:  "package"

 ***